gitops97123/Kubernetes_CKA-CKAD/02-Installation/a.Install kubernetes cluster in ubuntu.md

 #### Prerequisites Specifications

-The minimum requirements for the viable setup are:
+The minimum requirements for the available setup are:
 Memory: 2 GiB or more of RAM per machine
 CPUs: At least 2 CPUs on the control plane machine.
 Internet connectivity for pulling containers required (Private registry can also be used)